 If the stereotype is to be believed, millennials are financial fools.
-You choose pricey avocado toast over home ownership and artisanal coffee over retirement savings.
-But are you really so foolish?
-We can’t speak to Instagrammable breakfast preferences, but when it comes to retirement saving, you may be doing better than most think.
+They choose pricey avocado toast over home ownership and artisanal coffee over retirement savings.
+But are they really so foolish?
+We can’t speak to Instagrammable breakfast preferences, but when it comes to retirement saving, Millennials may be doing better than most think.

-More than half of your age group, born between 1980 and 2000, are saving for retirement.
-The problem is, as many as 61% use savings accounts instead of investing in the stock market.1 Stinging memories of the early 2000s and the 2008 Great Recession have scarred you.
+Just under half the age group, born between 1980 and 2000, are saving for retirement.
+The problem is, as many as 45% believe that their personal savings accounts are more important than investing.1 Stinging memories of the early 2000s and the 2008 Great Recession have scarred many.

-On top of that, you’re burdened by high costs of living, credit card debt, and an average of $30,580 in student debt.2 Considering these anxieties, transitioning from spender or saver to smart investor may be intimidating.
+On top of that, many are burdened by high costs of living, credit card debt, and an average of $29,200 in student debt.2 Considering these anxieties, transitioning from spender or saver to smart investor may be intimidating.

-Here are five tips to help you make this financial lifestyle change:
+Here are five tips to help Millennials make this financial lifestyle change:

 1. Manage risk—market risk should be second to longevity risk.

-Less than 10% of your generation consider themselves investors.3 Savings accounts are safe and easy.
+Half of the Millennial generation wants to invest their money but doesn’t know where to begin.3 Savings accounts are safe and easy.
 Investing in the stock market may seem risky, even scary.
-But you must stop fearing market risk and start fearing longevity risk if you don’t want to outlive your savings.
+But new investors must stop fearing market risk and start fearing longevity risk if they don’t want to outlive their savings.